Canine Influenza (Dog Flu)

 Most dogs infected with the virus exhibit the mild form of canine influenza.
 The most common sign is a soft, moist cough or a dry cough similar to kennel cough which will persist for 10 to 21 days despite treatment with antibiotics and cough suppressants.

-Other signs of Canine Influenza include nasal discharge, sneezing, eye discharge, reduced appetite, lethargy, and a fever (104-105o F).
+Other signs of Canine Influenza include nasal discharge, sneezing, eye discharge, reduced appetite, lethargy, and fever (104-105o F).

 However, not all dogs will show signs of illness.
 The severity of the disease associated with canine flu in dogs can range from no symptoms to severe illness resulting in pneumonia and sometimes death.